panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 The arrow function has a few limitations: you cannot use it as a method on an object, constructor, or generator function.

 Arrow functions are lightweight, inline, and easy to read ([when not being nested too much](/javascript-arrow-functions-best-practices/#5-be-aware-of-excessive-nesting)) &mdash; use them as much as you want in your code.

+What about the differences between an arrow and a regular function?
+Follow my post [5 Differences Between Arrow and Regular Functions](/differences-between-arrow-and-regular-functions/) to find a detailed answer.

 *Do you prefer using the arrow or regular functions?*